 $ sudo systemctl enable ssh.socket

-These commands above enable SSH-Server from the terminal and make it autostart on reboot.
+These commands above enable SSH-Server from the terminal and make it auto-start on reboot.
 SSH allows us to remotely control a computer from the command line over the internet- not just your local network.

 5. Now remotely connect to your server at it’s local IP address from another computer on the same network.
 You can find it’s IP address by looking at your router’s configuration page or executing “ip addr show” from terminal on the Pi.
 You’ll login using the username and password you setup when installing Ubuntu.
+To do this remotely you’ll have to forward the SSH port used then route traffic from your DNS provider through that port to the SSH server.
+This process not only exposes the server more if not properly configured but also is for much more advanced users.

 6. Remove all unneeded programs from Ubuntu.
-It’s hard for me to put together a comprehensive list for this, but in short, you need to remove:
+It’s hard for me to put together a comprehensive list for this, but in short, you need to remove: (Note, some installations come with most extras pre-removed from the distro)

 - The Desktop and related functions